Weight Gain and Menopause

 Why do we gain weight at menopause?

-- We may comfort eat as we adjust to changes taking place around us: signs of ageing, inability to sleep, our changing roles in the lives of those close to us, illness, death of a loved one, divorce, or a combination of a lot of things.
+- We may comfort eat as we adjust to changes taking place around us: signs of ageing, inability to sleep, our changing roles in the lives of those close to us, illness, the death of a loved one, divorce, or a combination of a lot of things.

-- Our metabolism often changes at perimenopause, and our bodies appear to hold on to fat until we discover the secrets of burning off fat through exercise, and eating a low-fat healthy diet.
+- Our metabolism often changes at perimenopause, and our bodies appear to hold on to fat until we discover the secrets of burning off fat through exercise and eating a low-fat healthy diet.

 - We may be stressed and producing excesses of the hormone cortisol which is associated with flight or fight responses.
 High cortisol levels often cause us to put on weight especially around our waists.